EvenLegion/Helix/apps/arbiter/docs/event-commands.md

   - Admins (with the Administrator permission) are always allowed.
   - During development, middleware can be bypassed via environment flags.
 - For creating extra voice channels with `/event add-vc` (without picking an existing one), the bot needs "Manage Channels".
+ - Close controls (buttons) can also be used by: Admins, the Centurion role, or the original event creator.
+These buttons work from DMs too—the bot resolves the guild context behind the scenes.

 ## Commands